ketan0619/FitOps-AI-App/README.md

 # FitOps-AI-App
-Architected and deployed a 3-tier FitOps Flask application on AWS EKS using a fully automated DevSecOps pipeline, integrating SAST/DAST scanning workflows to ensure secure and scalable delivery.
+Architected and deployed a 3-tier FitOps AI application on AWS EKS using a fully automated GitOps pipeline.